Lentil Walnut Loaf

 I’ve adapted this new vegan lentil loaf from the other, The Ultimate Vegetable Lentil Loaf, on TSV which is still a big hit.
 It’s a great all-around loaf and I hope you all find this new lentil loaf flavor combination just as delicious!

-I thought this time I’d create something with a whole new flavor profile and this vegan lentil walnut loaf with apple, fennel & sage is completely different and absolutely delicious.
+I thought this time I’d create something with a whole new flavor profile, and this vegan lentil walnut loaf with apple, fennel, and sage is completely different and absolutely delicious.

 I love this flavor combination and think it’s a perfect fall-winter loaf or one that can be rotated for variation all year long.

-• Walnuts give a little extra texture, but can be optional if your allergic or don’t care for them.
+- Walnuts add texture but can be optional if you are allergic or don’t care for them.

 How To Make Lentil Walnut Loaf

-• Cook your lentils, let set for about 15 minutes, most of the liquid should be absorbed.
+Cook your lentils, and let set for about 15 minutes.
+Most of the liquid should be absorbed.
 Mash or puree about 3/4 of the mixture.
-You should be able to easily mash the lentils with a back of a fork or slotted spoon.
+You should be able to easily mash the lentils with the back of a fork or slotted spoon.

-• While you’re working on the lentils, prepare your vegetables and apple and saute with herbs.
+Prep and saute.
+While you’re working on the lentils, prepare the vegetables and apple, and saute with the herbs.

-• Once everything is mixed, pack mixture into a 9 x 5 loaf pan.
-Spread glaze over top and bake.
-Feel free to add a sage leaf on top before baking for decoration.
+Pack into a loaf pan and bake.
+Once everything is mixed, pack the mixture into a 9 x 5 loaf pan.
+Spread glaze over the top and bake in preheated oven set to 350 degrees F for 45 minutes.

-• Once done, remove lentil walnut loaf from oven, let cool, slice and enjoy!
+Once done, remove from the oven, let cool, slice and enjoy!

 Serving Suggestions

-This lentil walnut loaf is pretty versatile and will go many sides.
+This lentil walnut loaf is versatile and goes with many sides.
 Here are a few of my favorite options:

 How To Store Leftovers

-• Refrigerator: Keep leftovers in the refrigerator for up to 5 – 6 days, in a covered container.
-Leftovers make for great sandwiches!
+- Refrigerator: Leftovers can be stored in the refrigerator in a covered container for up to 5 – 6 days.
+They make great sandwiches!

-• Freezer: To keep longer, store in the freezer for up to 2 – 3 months.
+- Freezer: To keep longer, store in the freezer for up to 2 – 3 months.
 To freeze, let the lentil loaf cool completely.
-Slice into individual cut pieces and store in freezer safe containers (affiliate link) with parchment paper between the slices so they don’t stick together.
-You can also use or baggies, removing as much air as possible before storing.
+Slice into individual cut pieces and store them in freezer-safe containers (affiliate link) with parchment paper between the slices so they don’t stick together.
+You can also use baggies, removing as much air as possible before storing.

-I don’t recommend reheating the entire loaf at once because t will most likely become too dry, as the heat will take to long to reach the center.
+I don’t recommend reheating the entire loaf at once because it will most likely become too dry.
 I do recommend cutting slices and then reheating.

 Make Ahead

-You can make your lentil walnut loaf the day or two before and store uncooked in the refrigerator until ready to heat, and bake according to instructions.
+You can make your lentil walnut loaf a day or two ahead.
+Store uncooked in the refrigerator until ready to heat, and bake according to instructions.

 If you try this lentil walnut loaf recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.